jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 # 🎉 News
+- *2024.05*: &nbsp; One paper on Universal Adversarial Examples is accepted in TIFS2024.
 - *2024.04*: &nbsp; One paper on Survey on Transferability of Adversarial Examples is accepted in TMLR2024.
 - *2024.04*: &nbsp; One paper on Fast Adversarial Training is accepted in TIFS2024.
 - *2024.03*: &nbsp; One paper on Fast Adversarial Training is accepted in TPAMI2024.